 Something else we love to do, because of our fear of impermanence, is focus on that possibility even when we are nowhere near that point.
 We find ourselves anticipating the ending whilst in the middle of the ‘good times’.

 Of course things don't always end as such, sometimes rather than leave your life, relationships, jobs, life situations simply change.
-But whether something ends, or just changes, we feel let down when it happens - we've set ourselves up for inevitable heartbreak.
+But whether something ends, or just changes, we often feel let down when it happens - we've set ourselves up for inevitable heartbreak.

 So perhaps it's time to look at it differently.
 Especially now, when so many changes are taking place on the planet, and a high level of anxiety is pervading our world.